 Typically, borrowers need to have a score of 620 or higher to qualify for a conventional loan.
 However, individuals with low credit scores can apply for FHA loans, which are backed by the government and require a score of at least 580.

 If you’re unsure whether you meet these requirements, you can check your credit score for free.
-Create an account on Rocket HQ℠ to get a free credit score report with weekly updates and access to resources that will help you improve your finances.
+Create an account on Rocket Homes℠ to get a free credit score report with weekly updates and access to resources that will help you improve your finances.

 Step 2: Ensure Your Savings Will Cover A Down Payment And Closing Costs